huseyindeniz/cra-template-dapp/README.md

 ![build](https://img.shields.io/github/actions/workflow/status/huseyindeniz/cra-template-dapp/ci.yml)

 > **Warning**
 > [React dApp Template](https://huseyindeniz.github.io/react-dapp-template-documentation/) has 2 versions and this repository is CRA version of it.
 There is a [Vite Version](https://github.com/huseyindeniz/vite-react-dapp-template) which performed better in my latest tests.
 Please read this [post](https://github.com/huseyindeniz/cra-template-dapp/discussions/43) for performance difference details of CRA and Vite version of this template.
+Additionally, Vite version uses Typescript 5x and it supports ethers v6. (currently it's not possible with CRA, I'll update this package when it's possible)

 A create-react-app template specifically designed for decentralized application (dApp) frontend development.